vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 ## Theory

 Consider a large number **N** of identical radioactive atoms.
 We define **λ** as the total radioactive decay constant, which has dimensions of reciprocal time (typically s⁻¹).

-The product of λ and a time interval *t* (in consistent units) gives the probability that an individual atom will decay during that interval.
-This is valid for time intervals **≪ 1/λ**.
+The product of λ and a time interval *t* (in consistent units) gives the probability that an individual atom will decay during that interval, valid for time intervals **≪ 1/λ**.

 We make the well-established assumption that λ is independent of the age of the atom and of all physical and chemical conditions such as temperature, pressure, concentration, etc.